-c) The Board is concerned with the CCWG-Accountability's recommendations on determinations of how consensus is applied.
+“c) The Board is concerned with the CCWG-Accountability's recommendations on determinations of how consensus is applied.”

-Reply: This comment regards para 57: "If consensus cannot be reached among the participants, consensus will be sought among the members.
-In the event a consensus cannot be found among the members, a majority vote of the members may be taken. " CCWG proposed this text to ensure that Review Teams work in a predictable method that is consistent with cross community working groups in the ICANN context.
+Reply: This comment relates to paragraph 57 in Annex 9: "If consensus cannot be reached among the participants, consensus will be sought among the members.
+In the event a consensus cannot be found among the members, a majority vote of the members may be taken. " CCWG-Accountability proposed this text to ensure that Review Teams work in a predictable method that is consistent with cross community working groups in the ICANN context.

-Imposing Bylaws requirements on allowing participants and observers, or requiring consensus calls are other examples where trying to hardcode specific requirements for reviews now might actually develop reviews that are less efficient, more resource intensive, and detract from the responsibilities of the Review Teams.
+“Imposing Bylaws requirements on allowing participants and observers, or requiring consensus calls are other examples where trying to hardcode specific requirements for reviews now might actually develop reviews that are less efficient, more resource intensive, and detract from the responsibilities of the Review Teams.

 The Board notes that the ICANN community would benefit from a review schedule that would take into consideration community bandwidth and ICANN resources in developing a staggered or phased review schedule.
 These factors should determine what a workable number of concurrent reviews would be and ensure that no more than that number of reviews are scheduled at the same time.

 Finally, the Board would like to highlight the work that has been underway within ICANN towards improving review effectiveness so that the CCWG and the community may factor this work in the development of operational standards.
 Work has been underway on the development of Operational Standards since last year, originating from ATRT2 recommendation 11 to improve effectiveness of Reviews together with Board Resolution 2015.07.28.14.
 In July 2015, after factoring public comments, the Board endorsed the proposed process and operational improvements designed to simplify and increase the effectiveness of Reviews.
-The Organizational Effectiveness Board Committee is currently working to finalize Policies, Procedures and Guidelines for the Organizational Reviews mandated by the Bylaws.
+The Organizational Effectiveness Board Committee is currently working to finalize Policies, Procedures and Guidelines for the Organizational Reviews mandated by the Bylaws.”

-Reply: We note that the drafting being done by the board is for Organizational reviews — not the AoC reviews.
-Still, CCWG is open to consider the board’s specific operational improvements as part of the implementation of CCWG’s proposal.
-If possible, could you circulate to CCWG the current draft of these policies, procedures, and guidelines?
+Reply: We note that the drafting being done by the Board is for organizational reviews — not the AoC reviews.
+Still, CCWG-Accountability is open to consider the Board’s specific operational improvements as part of the implementation of CCWG-Accountability’s proposal.
+If possible, could you circulate to CCWG-Accountability the current draft of these policies, procedures, and guidelines?

 FIRST READING CONCLUSIONS

-The AoC text for Competion, Consumer Trust & Consumer Choice review is reintroduced.
+The AoC text for Competition, Consumer Trust & Consumer Choice review is reintroduced.

-All AoC reviews (+ IFR) should be incorporated into the Bylaws.
+All AoC reviews (+ IFR and Special IFR) should be incorporated into the Bylaws.

 The WP- IRP IOT will examine the suggestion to include a mid-term review of the IRP.
-The ATRT scope will be expanded to suggest a review of the IRP (paragraph 89)
+The ATRT scope will be expanded to suggest a review of the IRP (paragraph 89).

-The representation and number of seats on Review Teams that relate to gTLD reviews will remain unchanged from the Third Draft Proposal. (paragraph 54)
+The representation and number of seats on Review Teams that relate to gTLD reviews will remain unchanged from the Third Draft Proposal. (paragraph 54).

-The Board amendment on WHOIS/future registration Directory Services policy” (paragraph 113 – page 14) should be included.
+The Board amendment on WHOIS/future registration Directory Services policy (paragraph 113) should be included.

-Article XVIII of The ICANN Bylaws AoCshould remain a Standard Bylaw (see paragraph 5), since ICANN’s US presence is already in regular bylaws as well as the Articles of Incorporation – where changes shall require approval by the empowered community.
+The ICANN Articles of Incorporation address ICANN’s state of incorporation (or corporate domicile), and the ICANN Bylaws (Article XVIII) address the separate issue of the location of ICANN’s principal office.
+Article XVIII of the ICANN Bylaws will be classified as a Standard Bylaw (see paragraph 5). .

-The Board suggestion regarding AoC reviews operational standards to be developed as part of implementation should be included on understanding that specific Recommendation #9 would be respected and that this text would address implementation details only (see paragraph 8, and the above responses to the 26-Jan board comments)
+The Board suggestion regarding AoC reviews operational standards to be developed as part of implementation should be included on the understanding that Recommendation #9 would be respected and that this text would address implementation details only (see paragraph 8, and the above responses to the 26-Jan Board comments)

 1. Summary